ghazi-naceur/data-highway/README.md

 ##### b- Elasticsearch to File :

-Extracting data from an Elasticsearch index by **"elasticsearch-to-file"** :
+Extracting data from an Elasticsearch index by **"elasticsearch-to-file"**.
+You can find samples [here](https://github.com/ghazi-naceur/data-highway/tree/master/src/main/resources/rest_queries_samples/from_elasticsearch).
 ```json
 {
   "route": {